aergithub/DH110-Spring23/assignment08/README.md

 Find the first draft of the interactive prototype [here.](https://www.figma.com/proto/0FFnlaxpnTHcB0hJECQGKE/ASSN07?type=design&node-id=1-2&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=1%3A2)

 ### Evaluation & Revision History
 **Cognitive Walkthrough:** We conducted a cognitive walkthrough in-class to test the high fidelity prototype of the application.
 Unforetunately, I did not properly utilize platform features within Figma and my prototype failed from the aspect of its backflow.
+That being said, the perceived purpose of the app by the reviewers stood true to its actual purpose, ie, to share media, news sources, and magazine articles.
+The screens and interaction points were defined as "clear," and the only commentary outside of the failed interactions were that the profile should be in the menu.
+See **Revision History** for an update on that front.

 **Impression Test:** I conducted an impression test with a participant who was not entirely familiar with the purpose of the app (I should have summarized the project description before the test).
 The three biggest things that stood out to me was creating a more square-like shape for the media sharing icons, changing the "upload" button to "upload media," and adding an "edit profile" button that's closely associated with the profile picture.
 See the impression test video [here.](https://drive.google.com/file/d/1WNkfmaz1cxZhfW3yuXeJILvqGMzKLgpx/view?usp=sharing)